Kavin001K/Sales-Channel/NETLIFY_404_FIX.md

 - [ ] Navigation between routes works correctly
 - [ ] No 404 errors on any route
 - [ ] Application loads and functions properly
+- [ ] No missing dependency errors during build

-This fix addresses the core issues causing the 404 error and ensures proper SPA deployment on Netlify.
+This fix addresses all the core issues causing the 404 error and build failures, ensuring proper SPA deployment on Netlify.